Reflections of a Storyteller, part 2: The Indigenous Identity Question - How to Sit Firm in the Eye of the Hurricane

 From Holland?
 Nope.
 I'm not even Dutch.

-To those traditionals/traditionalists who told me that I do not have the right to "disclose the Mide knowledge" I said, I don't disclose anything that's not already in books (not seldom written by our own knowledge keepers!) and out there on the Internet (often written by outsiders but in many cases based on sources from inside our Lodges) and I NEVER disclose parts of ceremonies and rituals that are meant to be kept inside our Lodges.
+To the traditionalists who told me I shouldn't "reveal the Mide knowledge," I responded that I only share information already available in books (often authored by our own knowledge keepers) and on the Internet (frequently written by outsiders but often based on sources from within our Lodges).
+I NEVER share details of ceremonies and rituals that are intended to remain within our Lodges.
 I would NEVER do that.

-And lately?
-Lately I do not longer feel like replying to those who attack me.
-I no longer feel the urge to correct them, to waste my breath on them.
-And I sure as heck don't feel like I should justify myself (my ancestry, my blood percentage) to anyone in public, or tell them who my "teachers" are.
-I decided to keep the negativity and drama at bay and solely concentrate on creating art and writing stories for those who still believe in values like humbleness. kindness, and respect.
-Those who still uphold the old Indigenous tradition of calling others in, not out.
-Those who still know how to listen instead of judge and polarize.
-So, today, if someone feels the urge to publicly demand accountability regarding my "sources" or my tribal affinity, to lecture me or "expose" me, I simply ignore them.
-I block them.
-It feels so much better this way.
-Hence the title of my post and the illustration that goes with it, "Sitting Firmly in the Eye of the Hurricane": figuratively, the eye of a hurricane is the quiet center of a dispute or controversy.
+And recently?
+Recently, I no longer feel compelled to respond to those who attack me.
+I don't feel the need to correct them or waste my energy on them.
+I certainly don't feel the need to justify myself, my heritage, or my blood percentage to anyone publicly, nor do I feel the need to disclose who my "teachers" are.
+I've chosen to avoid negativity and drama, focusing solely on creating art and writing stories for those who still believe in values like humility, kindness, and respect.
+Those who maintain the old Indigenous tradition of inviting others in, not calling them out.
+Those who know how to listen instead of judge and polarize.
+So today, if someone feels the need to publicly question my "sources" or tribal connections, lecture me, or "expose" me, I simply ignore them and block them.
+It feels much better this way.
+Hence the title of my post and the accompanying illustration, "Sitting Firmly in the Eye of the Hurricane": figuratively, the eye of a hurricane is the calm center of a dispute or controversy.

 Frankly, that is the ONLY criterium that holds true value for me.